ska-telescope/developer.skatelescope.org/src/getting-started/devenv-setup/tango-devenv-setup.rst

 Tango Development Environment set up
 ************************************

-Many of the projects teams' and developers are working on tango devices and device servers.
+Many of the project's teams and developers are working on Tango devices and device servers.
 This document describes how to set up a development environment for Tango controls.

 Using Minikube
 ==============

-During the initial years of the project, setting up a fully fledged Tango environment was a complex task that required compiling Tango CPP and Python from source, building the PyTango package and installing them on the local machine In order to minimize this effort and ensure that the result environment was using the blessed versions for the project, the SKAO created a set of container images and Helm deployment chart that should be used to set up a development environment.
+During the initial years of the project, setting up a fully fledged Tango environment was a complex task that required compiling tango-idl, cppTango and PyTango from source code to install them on the local machine.
+In order to minimize this effort and ensure that the resulting environment was using the blessed versions for the project, the SKAO created a set of container images and Helm deployment chart that should be used to set up a development environment.

 There are still use cases where a Tango developer should be using this method for local development, and when building the base images